diwakar1593/AI-ASSISTANT/README.md

 ## Installation

 - you just need to run below cmd.
-- it will be better if you creat virtual environment
+- it will be better if you create virtual environment

 ```bash